Freelancers

 What happens if I miss the notice deadline for an auto-renewal?

 In most cases, the contract renews automatically for another full term.
-Whether you have any recourse depends on the specific contract and jurisdiction.
-The safest position is to track notice deadlines from the moment you sign.
+Whether you have any recourse depends on the specific contract wording.
+Some clients will agree to early termination of the renewed term if you raise it quickly — but you have no legal right to exit the renewed contract just because you forgot.
+The safest position is to calendar the notice deadline the day you sign.

 Do auto-renewal clauses apply to one-off project contracts?

 Usually not.
 Auto-renewal clauses are most common in ongoing service agreements and retainers.
-A project contract with a defined end point typically doesn't include auto-renewal provisions.
+A project contract with a defined end point — “delivery by 30 June” — typically doesn't renew.
+But check the termination section carefully: some project contracts include a “continuation” or “extension” clause that operates like auto-renewal in practice.

 BeforeYouSign is an AI-powered educational tool.
 It does not provide legal advice.
 Always consult a qualified legal professional before making binding legal decisions.